RxstydnR/Unet_SingleImage_Segmentation/README.md

 sh img2movie.sh
 ```

+At the beginning, you are asked to set the object tracking region in the initial frame.
+Then press "s" key and drag the area, after that press "Enter" key to start tracking.

 ### (2) SiamFC++ cell detection.

 To use siamfc++, you need to set it up.
 See [README.md](siamfc++/README.md) in siamfc++.